Design, build and program a training coach in order to improve the process of mastering something.

 - Fully accomplished

-- Students can identify the key elements of a problem.
+- The pupils are able to identify the key elements of a problem.

-- Students are autonomous in developing a creative and working solution.
+- The pupils are autonomous in developing a working and creative solution.

-- Blue: I've successfully created a training program for my favorite activity.
+Blue: I've successfully created a training program for my favourite activity.

-- Yellow: I've successfully created a training program that uses creative ways to solve the problem
+Yellow: I've successfully created a training program that solves the problem in a creative way.

-- Violet: I've successfully created a training program that uses creative ways to solve the problem and I've presented my ideas clearly.
+Violet: I've successfully created a training program that solves the problem in a creative way and I've presented my ideas clearly.

 Language Arts Extension

-- Ask your students to use text, images, sketches, etc. to record their design process, creating an Inventor Notebook to document their work.
+- Ask your pupils to use text, images, sketches, etc. to record their design process, creating an Inventor Notebook to document their work.

 - Have them create a website presenting their training program.